-African, Caribbean Heritage Art
+African - Caribbean Heritage Art

 Traditionally, the history of art tends to focus on objects made by humans from many different narratives; spiritual, philosophical, functional, decorative, symbolic, documentary, and conceptual to name a few.

-A breif history of West African Art
+A brief history of African/Caribbean Art

 The San; were the oldest South African tribes, the first known peoples to depict art that illustrate to worlds of the living and the spirits.
-Over time the paintings not only served as artistic expressions but also were used for secret tribal communation codes.
+Over time the paintings not only served as artistic expressions but also were used for secret tribal communication codes.

-Starting from paining on rocks other materials were appiled to various surfaces such as: textiles, clothes and even their bodies.
-It wasnt until middle of the 18th century when the Ndebele people painted differant vibrant colorful symbols with distinct patterns on their homes made from mud that demonstrated their cultural resistance and tribal continiuty of community.
+Starting from paining on rocks other materials were applied to various surfaces such as: textiles, clothes and even their bodies.
+It wasn't until middle of the 18th century when the Ndebele people painted different vibrant colorful symbols with distinct patterns on their homes made from mud that demonstrated their cultural resistance and tribal continuity of community.

-During times of unrest many artist used their paintings to vividly portray wealth, injsutice, civil disturbance, and corruption during times of insurrection and civil disruption.
+During times of unrest many artist used their paintings to vividly portray wealth, injustice, civil disturbance, and corruption during times of insurrection and civil disruption.

-West African Art holds to the belief that the purest heart longs for good health and freedom while provoking thought on the fundemtal problems the faces us all in this time disposition called life.
+West African Art holds to the belief that the purest heart longs for good health and freedom while provoking thought on the fundamental problems the faces us all in this time disposition called life.